alshedivat/al-folio/_projects/pisa.md

 ## Further Information

-PISA is open source, and devlopped by and for the IceCube collaboration
+PISA is open source, and developed by and for the IceCube collaboration

 GitHub repository: https://github.com/icecube/pisa